Maturity of polymer processes

 Race of the technologies

-The spectrum of polymer Additive Manufacturing technologies has become immensely wide and is continuously increasing.
-As of today, 17 different working principles exist – all at different stages at their development cycle.
+The spectrum of polymer Additive Manufacturing technologies has become wide and continues to evolve.
+A broad range of different working principles exist, all at different stages of their development cycle.
 To successfully employ a certain technology, it is important to understand its maturity as well as recent and expected development.

-Therefore, this chapter provides an overview on both established and upcoming technology principles and assesses their potential.
+This chapter provides an overview of both established and emerging technology principles and assesses their relative maturity and industrial potential.

 Imaege source: Nexa3D